 When viewing a sale catalog, horse name’s that are in bold-faced “black type” designates that a horse has achieved the designated black type pedigree criteria.

-The new black type system will become effective January 1, 2024.
+The new black type system is effective January 1, 2024.
 Horses earning black type under the former official AQHA black type system will not have their black type status changed.
 The new system will apply to horses born in 2020 and later.

 Horse can earn black type several ways: